Choriaster

 Choriaster is monotypic genus in the family Oreasteridae containing the single species Choriaster granulatus commonly known as the granulated sea star.
-Other common names include big-plated sea star and doughboy starfish.
+Other common names include big-plated sea star, Hunter-five Seastar and doughboy starfish.
 This species is harmless to humans.

 Description

 Choriaster granulatus is a large sea star with a convex body and five short arms.
-The arms have rounded tips, making it appear "chubby", leading to one of its common names being "the doughboy starfish".
+The arms have rounded tips, making it appear "phallic", leading to one of its common names being "the doughboy starfish".
 Relatively large in comparison with other sea stars, its maximum radius is about 27 cm.
 It is most commonly pale pink in colour with brown papillae radiating out from the centre but can also be colours ranging from grey to yellow and even red.

 Location

 This species is found in numerous tropical waters, including: